Mass Renormalization in Lattice Simulations of False Vacuum Decay: Stochastic Lattice Simulations

 As in our previous work~\cite{Braden:2018tky}, we use a 10th order Gauss-Legendre integrator for time-evolution, and a Fourier collocation discretization of space (see the appendices of Ref.~\cite{Bond:2015zfa} for more details).
 Expectation values of quantum operators are approximated by a classical ensemble average over realizations of the initial fluctuations.

 The philosophy of this approach is to model quantum effects through the randomly drawn initial conditions $\delta\hat{\phi}$ and $\delta\hat{\Pi}$, but not directly in the time evolution.
-Heuristically, we are enforcing the uncertainty principle, while neglecting interference effects between classically allowed trajectories.
-This approach is expected to work well when the ``quantum'' fluctuations are initially linear, and at the level of reproducing operator expectation values can be shown to incorporate the first two orders of a systematic expansion of the full quantum dynamics in $\hbar$ (see for example the appendix of Ref.~\cite{Braden:2018tky}).
+Heuristically, we are enforcing the uncertainty principle in the initial conditions by drawing individual field and momentum Fourier modes as Gaussian random deviates with the appropriate width.
+Meanwhile, we are neglecting interference effects in the path integral between different classically-evolved trajectories, which are not captured by our classical time evolution.
+This approach is expected to work well when the ``quantum'' fluctuations are initially linear, and at the level of reproducing operator expectation values can be shown to incorporate the first two orders of a systematic expansion of the full quantum dynamics in $\hbar$ (see for example the supplemental material of Ref.~\cite{Braden:2018tky}).
 In the above, we have restricted ourselves to spatially homogeneous background solutions that are at rest.
 Via appropriate generalizations of the mode functions, this can be extended to the case with non-zero initial field momentum, or spatial inhomogeneity.
 Although we will not pursue it here, modifying the covariance structure of the $\hat{\alpha}_k$'s and $\hat{\beta}_k$'s allows us to explore nonvacuum states, such as squeezed states or thermal states.

 The stochasticity, therefore, refers to the particular realization of the initial conditions, not additional noise terms appearing during the time-evolution.
 This approach is related, at least in spirit, to alternative stochastic approaches such as: stochastic tunneling (see \eg Ref.~\cite{Linde:1991sk}), stochastic inflation (see \eg Refs.~\cite{Starobinsky:1982ee,Starobinsky:1986fx,Salopek:1990jq}) or the Langevin approach to thermal field theory on the lattice (see \eg~\cite{Gleiser:1993ea,Borrill:1994nk,Borrill:1996uq}), where the short-wavelength modes are modeled as additional noise contributions during the time evolution.
 The primary difference is that rather than externally imposing a model for these additional noise terms, we are self-consistently solving for their dynamics as the system evolves.
 For example, suppose we restrict ourselves to consideration of the spatial average of the field, which we will refer to as the zero mode.
 From the viewpoint of the effective dynamics of the zero mode, all of the realized inhomogeneous modes effectively act as stochastic contributions to the dynamics.
 However, rather than having to explicitly model the dynamics of these bath modes, we are self-consistently evaluating the statistical properties of the noise by evolving the realized modes.